KaylaKremer/KaylaKremer/README.md

 ### Hi there 👋🏻

 My name is Kayla and I'm a front-end React developer!
-I've worked professionally in the software industry for 3+ years now and I have a fine arts degree in video game design.
-I love the intersection of when code meets art to create interactive experiences.
+I've worked professionally in the software industry for 3+ years now and I have an formal fine arts education in videogame design.
+I love the intersection of when code meets art to create engaging, interactive, and accessible experiences with.
 I am currently studying creative coding with THREE.js and GSAP 3 and am building out my new portfolio site with it.
 In the meantime, feel free to visit my very old and outdated site at www.kaylakremer.com.

 #### Fun facts <br />